 Theatre or drama is one of the branches of literature.
 The literary aspect of drama literature is often referred to in the preparation of its script as the creation of dialogue that is also referred to as the language of drama.
 The main purpose of the dialogue is to convey the thoughts of the drama.
 The resulting dialogue needs to be compatible with the character, understood directly by the audience to captivate and create an impression in the audience's heart.
 Sikana (1988) states that the effectiveness of a drama depends on its dialogue ability.
-Dialogue patterns are often determined by drama forms; for example, modern theatre tends to use short dialogue (Mohd & Hassan, 2008).
+Dialogue patterns are often determined by drama forms; for example, modern theatre tends to use short dialogues because it is more concerned with actors, while classical theatre is rhetorical in favor of long and poetic dialogue (Mohd & Hassan, 2008).
 One of the strengths of the theatre is that its dramatic craft aims to create a specific style so that the effect of the dialogue grabs the spotlight and stays in the memory of the audience; this indirectly requires rhetorical skills.